 Being in balance means that we’re experiencing cognitive resonance.

-We’re capable of doing the things that benefit us.
+It means that we’re capable of doing the things that benefit us.

-We have the courage to do what’s right for us.
+And we have the courage to do what’s right for us.

-We have the motivation to eat the foods that bring us health.
+It also means that we have the motivation to eat the foods that bring us health.

 We’re in balance when our body, mind and inner-self are on the same page!